IRS Forms

 • Check NIIT.
 If investment income is high, Form 8960 may apply on the parent side.

 • Compare with 8814 if eligible.
-Only valid when the child’s gross income is under 13,500 dollars and is strictly interest and dividends with no withholding or estimated payments in the child’s name.
+Only valid when the child’s gross income is more than 1,350 dollars but under 13,500 dollars and is strictly interest and dividends with no withholding or estimated payments in the child’s name.

 Quality check If you have more than one child with Form 8615, make sure each child’s form lists the others’ net unearned income that used the same parent.
 This prevents an understated tentative tax.